Utah Medical Marijuana Card Renewal

 Utah patient medical marijuana cards are valid for 1 year.
 Temporary and provisional medical marijuana card renewal dates differ depending on the decision of the Compassionate Use Board.
 Provisional medical marijuana cards are issued to minor patients, while temporary medicinal marijuana cards are issued to non-resident patients in Utah.

 Medical cannabis patients in Utah must be examined and re-certified by medical providers before they can renew their medical marijuana cards.
-The Utah Medical Cannabis Act lists the healthcare professionals that can recommend medical marijuana in the state.
+The Utah Medical Cannabis Act lists the healthcare professionals who can recommend medical marijuana in the state.
 They include medical doctors (MD), doctors of osteopathy (DO), podiatrists (DPM), advanced practice registered nurses (APRN), and physician assistants (PA).
 Medical providers must possess valid licenses from their respective boards before they can recommend medical cannabis in Utah.

 In addition, medical providers are classified into two, namely: Qualified Medical Provider (QMP) and Limited Medical Provider (LMP).
 A QMP has gone through at least 4 hours of state-organized training on medical cannabis in the last 2 years and can recommend medical cannabis to up to 600 patients.
 In contrast, an LMP has not gone through state-organized medical marijuana training and may only recommend medical marijuana to a maximum of 15 patients.
 The DHSS maintains a list of Qualified Medical Providers who consented to have their names posted publicly.